lamyj/erwin/README.md

 **Based on XFL data**

-> *"Compute a map of B1 from XFL images; based on validation of a very fast B1-mapping sequence for parallel transmission on a human brain at 7T", Amadon et al., ISMRM 2011.*
+> *"Validation of a very fast B1-mapping sequence for parallel transmission on a human brain at 7T", Amadon et al., ISMRM 2011.*

     ./B1_map_XFL XFL.nii.gz output.nii.gz